iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 Clojure programs.

 <exercise>
 Write a Clojure expression in the REPL that, using `get`, gets the first character in the string `"abrakadabra"`.
+You don't need to return this one.
 </exercise>

 ## Functions